dkandalov/scratch/README.markdown

  - Alt+C, Alt+A - add new scratch

 In scratches list popup:
- - Alt+Up/Down - move scratches
+ - Alt+Up/Down - move scratch
  - Delete* - delete scratch
  - Shift+F6* - rename scratch
  - Alt+Insert* - add new scratch

-(* - shortcuts are copied from "Delete", "Rename" and "Generate" actions; i.e. if you have changed keyboard layout, your own shortcuts should work as well.)
+(* - shortcuts are copied from "Delete", "Rename" and "Generate" actions; i.e. if you have changed keyboard layout, your own shortcuts should work as well)

 Some of these actions are also in "Tools -> Scratch" menu.